How Wireless Sensor Networks Operate

 One critical advantage of wireless is their independence from the wiring constraints and costs of traditional networks.
 This advantage will not materialize unless an adequate wireless power source is available, so power efficiency is a critical design factor.
 Our Battery-powered field end-node device operations can be pushed or set on timed intervals.
 At selectable intervals, the field device is “awakened,” the measured value is interrogated, and the field device switches off.
 Autonomous measuring stations are possible.
 Depending on time intervals, battery life can be several years.

 But in no certain way can battery life be extended beyond the shelf life of the battery as specified by the manufacturer.
 It is the end user’s job to verify the wireless device specification against the battery vendors.
-At 60 second transmit interval, up to 10-year batter life can be achieved.
+At 60 second transmit interval, up to 10-year battery life can be achieved.

 What is the difference between OTC Sensor and I/O Network and WIO System?